-(b) An officiating Judge or the Captain of an opposing team may challenge the running height of a team in a heat.
-The challenge must be made during the race of the heat in question.
+(a) An officiating Judge or the Captain of an opposing team may challenge the running height of a Team in a heat.
+The Challenge must be made during the race of the heat in question.
 The outcome of the challenge depends on the circumstances.
-Refer to the Team Height Challenge.
+Refer to the Team Height Challenge flowchart.